dvarrazzo/replisome/README.rst

     COMMIT

-The streaming connection should display a description of the operations
+The streaming connection should display a JSON description of the operations
 performed:

 .. code:: json